kjy/liftoff-assignments/P2-Project_Outline/README.md

 Backend:  Controller (View), Service (Business Logic), Repository (DAO-CRUD)

 Database: MySQL

 ### What I'll Have to Learn

-Register and login authentication
+How to set up registration, login, hashed password, and authentication

-CRUD (Create, read, update, delete) features for messages
+How to create CRUD (Create, read, update, delete) features for messages

+How to create a gallery of images with caption messages

-Using data from a public API with REST requests   https://openweathermap.org/
+How to pull weather data from a public API with REST requests   https://openweathermap.org/

-Carousel/Gallery of images with captioned messages
+How to use Spring Boot Rest Template to parse JSON and to convert data to Java object properties

 ### Project Tracker